-Based in Sydney, Australia, Ozeano is a young company with the mission of cleaning up our oceans from plastic and other trash – all while making you look great with their stylish sunglasses.
+Based in Sydney, Australia, Ozeano is a young company with the mission of cleaning up our oceans from plastic and other trash – all while making you look great with their stylish handmade sunglasses.

 With every pair sold, about 12 kg of marine plastic are removed from our oceans and waterways.
 That amount is equivalent to about 900 plastic bottles.

 How exactly does it work, you ask?

 Ozeano are partnered with the Australian company Seabin Project, who invented the “Seabin”, a revolutionary ocean cleaning technology that helps create cleaner oceans with healthier marine life.

 See the Seabin in action in this short clip:

 With each purchase of Ozeano sunglasses, you fund the operation of a Seabin for at least 3 days, during which time it will remove those 12 kg of plastic and marine litter.

 Made to operate in calm waters like marinas and ports, the Sea Bin works as a great addition to big offshore projects like The Ocean Cleanup (read more about it under the heading named “13.
 Technology to clean up our oceans” in this article).

 Since Seabins operate on a smaller scale and in a calmer environment, they are much easier and cheaper to deploy.
 There are already hundreds of them in operation worldwide.

 What’s more, it also catches microplastic, fuel, oil and detergents – thus cleaning the ocean water thoroughly.

 All of Ozeano’s sunglasses are ethically handmade in their ISO9001, ISO14001 and SA8000-certified facility and made from a 100% biodegradable (in 110 days under compost conditions) plant-based material and fitted with premium Zeiss polarized UV-400 lenses.

 Ozeano offers worldwide shipping and only employs a carbon-neutral shipping service.

 To reduce waste even further, you get 25% off your next purchase for life as part of their circular economy and get free lens replacement within the first 2 year, and only $80 to replace the lenses thereafter.

 Every pair of their sunglasses is certified Australian-made, PETA-approved vegan, and comes with a 100% GOTS-certified organic cotton pouch and cleaning cloth, and a 100% FSC-certified cork case.